-4.2.3 Iso-level bilaplacian operator (bilap) (ln_traldf_bilap=.true.)
+4.2.3 Iso-level bilaplacian operator (traldf_bilap.F90 - ln_traldf_bilap=.true.)

 The lateral fourth order bilaplacian operator on tracers is obtained by applying (4.10) twice.
 It requires an additional assumption on boundary conditions: the first and third derivative terms normal to the coast are set to zero.

-It is used when, in addition to $ln_traldf_bilap=$.true., we have $ln_traldf_level=$.true., or both $ln_traldf_hor=$.true. and $ln_zco=$.false..
+It is used when, in addition to ln_traldf_bilap =.true., we have ln_traldf_level =.true., or both ln_traldf_hor =.true. and ln_zco =.false..
 In both cases, it can contribute diapycnal mixing, although less than in the laplacian case.
 It is therefore not recommended.

-Note that in the code, the bilaplacian routine does not call the laplacian routine twice but is rather a separate routine that can be found in the $traldf_bilap.F90$ module.
-This is due to the fact that we introduce the eddy diffusivity coefficient, A, in the operator as : $\nabla \cdot \nabla \left(A \nabla \cdot \nabla T \right)$, instead of $-\nabla \cdot a \nabla \left(\nabla \cdot a \nabla T \right)$ where $a = \sqrt{|A|}$ and A < 0.
+Note that in the code, the bilaplacian routine does not call the laplacian routine twice but is rather a separate routine.
+This is due to the fact that we introduce the eddy diffusivity coefficient, A, in the operator as : $\nabla \cdot \nabla (A \nabla \cdot \nabla T)$, instead of $-\nabla \cdot a \nabla (\nabla \cdot a \nabla T)$ where $a = \sqrt{|A|}$ and A < 0.
 This was a mistake : both formulations ensure the total variance decrease, but the former requires a larger number of code-lines.
 It will be corrected in a forthcoming release.

-4.2.4 Rotated bilaplacian operator (bilapg) (ln_traldf_bilap=.true.)
+4.2.4 Rotated bilaplacian operator (traldf_bilapg.F90 - ln_traldf_bilap=.true.)

 The lateral fourth order operator formulation on tracers is obtained by applying (4.11) twice.
 It requires an additional assumption on boundary conditions: first and third derivative terms normal to the coast, the bottom and the surface are set to zero.
-It can be found in the traldf_bilapg.F90.

-It is used when, in addition to ln_traldf_bilap=.true., we have ln_traldf_iso= .true, or both ln_traldf_hor=.true. and ln_zco=.true..
-Nevertheless, this rotated bilaplacian operator has never been seriously tested.
+It is used when, in addition to ln_traldf_bilap =T, we have ln_traldf_iso =T, or both ln_traldf_hor =T and ln_zco =T. Nevertheless, this rotated bilaplacian operator has never been seriously tested.
 No warranties that it is neither free of bugs or correctly formulated.
 Moreover, the stability range of such an operator will be probably quite narrow, requiring a significantly smaller time-step than the one used on unrotated operator.